Chicago

 - 2 min read

-David Ian for Crossroads Live and Michael Watt, in assocation with Darry and Fran Weissler
+David Ian for Crossroads Live and Michael Watt in association with Darry and Fran Weissler

 Venue Cymru, Llandudno

-But not everyone gets Chicago.
-This is not surprising, given the storyline of a celebrity lawyer's use of the media to get two women clearly guilty of murder, out of prison.
-Such a theme is not for the faint-hearted, especially when the second act portrays the execution of an innocent Hungarian woman.
+But not everyone "gets" Chicago the show - not surprising, given the storyline: a celebrity lawyer uses the power of the media to spring from prison two women clearly guilty of murder.
+Such a theme is not for the faint-hearted especially when the second act portrays the execution of an innocent Hungarian woman.

-Despite the nature of this storyline, the production of the musical is alive with a wonderful Jazz score, some dry humour, dazzling dance routines and memorable songs, which grip the attention of the audience from start to finish.
+Storyline apart, the musical is nonetheless alive with a wonderful Jazz score, dry humour, dazzling dance routines and memorable songs, which hold an audience's attention from curtain-up to finale.

-The play requires strong leads from the two main characters and Janette Manrara as Roxie and Djalenga Scott as Velma manage this admirably.
-They are ably-supported by Dan Burton as Billy Flynn and Joshua Lloyd as Amos, Roxie’s neglected and lovelorn husband.
-There is an energy and vitality to the ensemble that makes this a pacy production with slick choreography.
+The show demands strong performances from the two main characters and Strictly Come Dancing pro Janette Manrara as Roxie and musicals star Djalenga Scott as Velma succeed admirably.
+They are ably supported by West End veteran Dan Burton as Billy Flynn and Joshua Lloyd as Amos, Roxie’s neglected and lovelorn husband.
+There is an energy and vitality to the ensemble that completes the high-octane nature of the show with pace and slick choreography.

-One poignant moment comes after Roxie is set free.
-Velma and Mama Morton sing Class, which includes the line "Whatever happened to fair dealing and pure ethics?"
-This lack of justice is a huge motivator behind the scenes, and a sentiment that many societies could identify with today.
+One poignant moment comes after Roxie is acquitted.
+Velma and Mama Morton - the older, wiser prison matron - sing Class, which includes the line "whatever happened to fair dealing and pure ethics?"

-John Kander and Fred Ebb did a remarkable thing in retaining the cynicism and satire of the times while capturing the magic of the jazz era.
-As full houses for every tour attest, it's a potent and exhilarating mix.
+Kander and Ebb did a remarkable job of retaining the cynicism and satire of Chicago in the 1920s while capturing the magic of the jazz era.
+Chicago isn't a pretty show, but it's a wonderfully powerful one.

 More info and tickets here